 “The [Women in STEAM] Conference provided an opportunity for both presenters and attendees to listen, interact and learn from women that are faculty in higher education and engaged in research pertaining to issues that women face, particularly in STEM fields.
 Women of Color were well represented, as both presenters and attendees, and the conversations were invigorating and thoughtful.” – Jorge Gavillan, Pasco-Hernando State College

 “The [Women in STEAM] Conference at Saint Leo was a valuable local conference that established important networking connections among academics and industry.
 This conference provided opportunities to learn about research effecting the success of women all over the world, and it provided opportunities to further talented women close to home.” – Dr. Susan LeFrancois, Florida Polytechnic University

 Meet the Conference Organizers

-Amanda J. Forrester, M.F.A. is a special projects manager/analyst for the College of Arts and Sciences at Saint Leo University.
+Amanda J. Forrester, M.F.A. is a program administrator for the Center for Alternative Credentials at Saint Leo University.
 She joined the Saint Leo University staff in 2012 after ten years in public education.
-Amanda earned her Master of Fine Arts in Creative Writing from the University of Tampa, and her poems have appeared or are forthcoming in Azahares Spanish Language Literary Magazine, Pink Panther Magazine, SWWIM, Trailer Park Quarterly, and other anthologies and journals.
-Using her data analytics background and creative skills, she assists faculty and administration with data reporting and analytics to build and strengthen programs in the College of Arts and Sciences and bring STEAM awareness and events to students, staff, and faculty.
+Amanda earned her Master of Fine Arts in Creative Writing from the University of Tampa, and her full-length poetry collection Resurrection is forthcoming from WordTech Communications, LLC (March 2021).
+Other poems have appeared or are forthcoming in Azahares Spanish Language Literary Magazine, Pink Panther Magazine, SWWIM, Trailer Park Quarterly, and other anthologies and journals.
+Using her data analytics background and creative skills, she works to bring STEAM awareness and events to students, staff, and faculty.